-So we are now in the Attention Age and economy.8 In it, users seek an experience which values their time and attention, providing them access to the information they need -- from anywhere -- quickly and easily.
+So we are now in the Attention Age and economy.
+In it, users seek an experience which values their time and attention, providing them access to the information they need -- from anywhere -- quickly and easily.
 Before the Internet, this was a role served pretty well by daily ink on paper.
 Today the product embodiment of that idea -- the newspaper -- is failing to keep up to the task.
-We are moving toward a new paradigm-a trusted curator/advisor/agent to individuals -- part aggregator, part content creator, part social network, who helps manage their use of digital information.
+In April, 2011, James.
+L. McQuivey, an analyst at Forrester Research described the current environment as "the end of scarcity" and the "economics of plenty."
+The logical extension of his argument is that news organizations must learn how to realize value, and broker attention, primarily from relationships, not from products or stories.
+In this paper, we argue the information ecosystem is moving toward a new paradigm for news organizations - as a trusted curator/advisor/agent to individuals -- part aggregator, part content creator, part social network, who helps manage consumer discovery and use of digital information.
 The help might include:

-- Controlling access to an individual's personal demographic or preference information - Curating and personalizing the storage, receipt or exchange of information - Enable paying for access to information by subscription, per click or per item. - Providing value for viewing or accepting commercial offers -- advertising or reward points.
+- Controlling access to an individual's personal demographic or preference information - Curating and personalizing the storage, receipt, exchange or sharing of information - Engaging with users to make the news social and participatory - Enable paying for access to information by subscription, per click or per item. - Providing value for viewing or accepting commercial offers -- advertising or reward points.